iterative/vscode-dvc/CONTRIBUTING.md

 Please be aware that having a separate (`.vsix`) version of the extension installed will cause all kinds of chaos in your development environment.

-There are two different ways to spin up a development environment: using an instance of Visual Studio Code or using the shell.
-Which one a contributor uses is up to individual preference, though the VS Code method has some extra features that the shell method can't replicate.

-### VS Code Development Environment

-This option is generally best for developers using VS Code as an editor to develop this extension.
-It also uniquely has access to the VS Code debugger and the ability to run the extension with VS Code Stable edition.

 - Open the monorepo root as a project in VS Code

 - Run `Tasks: Run Build Task` (Ctrl+Shift+b) to start the extension and webview